 A picture still tells a thousand words and Pinterest can be a great forum for showcasing your products if they have visual appeal.
 A designer for example might see it as an opportunity to share their portfolio.
-Click here for more ideas on how to use Pinterest.
+Click here (external link) for more ideas on how to use Pinterest.

 Can be good for bringing your products/services to life.
 How about a video showing how to use one of your products?
 Technical advice?
-See how the British tech company Dyson uses YouTube to explain its latest products.
+See how the British tech company Dyson uses YouTube (external link) to explain its latest products.

 It’s not just job hunters who use this site – although it’s a good tool for freelancers and contractors to remind prospective clients that they’re available.
 It’s more about business to business marketing here.
 Small businesses can use the opportunity to contribute to relevant forums and build their credibility.

 Whichever you opt for and however you use them, always think about your target audience and what you’re trying to achieve.
 Also remember that the popularity of different sites waxes and wanes.
 Your customers will move around and today’s networking hotspot could be old news tomorrow.